cmaene/mapContiguityWithR/README.md

 mapContiguityWithR
 ==================

-This was a hired work  - generates a series of maps revealing contiguity relationship.
+This was a hired work  - generates a series of maps (total 4,266 map images) revealing contiguity relationship.

 I think R is faster than ArcGIS especially for repeated job, and easier to code (the work was by paid hourly, so it had to be done quickly..)